The miniature Golden Retriever aims to put the classic Goldie personality into a smaller package.

 Each enjoys being outside and getting plenty of exercise.

 They are also easy to train using positive reinforcement.

 Although they might well have a high hunting drive, so careful training around prey species will need to be carried out.

 Miniature Golden Retriever Health

-Because miniature golden retrievers are not standardized, their health can change from litter to litter.
+Because miniature Golden Retrievers are not standardized, their health can vary from litter to litter.

 Golden Retriever Health